 On the other hand you should consider departing from the airport closest to your home*, because you might be dead tired after on overnight and/or long distance return flight.
 Driving back home from the airport can be exhausting and very dangerous.
 (Trust me, this is not my mom speaking).
 Also, you need to pay a parking fee, tolls, gas… so again, do the math.

 If you are flexible for a couple of days, I highly recommend you to browse different departure and arrival dates.
 Usually flights which don’t last over weekends are considered as “business trips” and are much more expensive – so make sure your search includes at least one Saturday or even Sunday.
 Also, there are some low budget airlines which offer flights only 2 or 3 times per week.
-For example Aegean Airlines fly from Ljubljana* to Athens on certain days and on those days prices can be 50€ cheaper (sometimes even more), not to mention you get a direct flight instead of connecting via Belgrade (which is usually the case).
-Similar case is Flydubai which flies from Zagreb to Dubai directly 3 times per week.
+For example Aegean Airlines fly from Ljubljana** to Athens on certain days and on those days prices can be 50€ cheaper (sometimes even more), not to mention you get a direct flight instead of connecting via Belgrade (which is usually the case).
+Similar case was with Flydubai – they flew from Zagreb to Dubai directly 3 times per week.
+Sadly, they stopped the route a couple of years ago.

-It is hard to be smart in this chapter but so far booking a flight as early as possible has always turned out to be the best decision for me.
+It is hard to be smart here but so far booking a flight as early as possible has always turned out the best choice.
 Especially with low budget airlines like EasyJet or Ryanair.
-Unlike the hotels, flight companies hardly ever release those “last minute” deals to fill in the seats.
-They prefer to fly the plane half empty.
+Unlike the hotels, airlines hardly ever release those “last minute” deals to fill in the seats.
+They prefer to fly half empty.
 As an economist, I will never understand why, but I am sure there is some “powerful” explanation behind this.
-If anyone who reads this knows what the catch is, please enlighten us and I will add your comment here 🙂
+If anyone who reads this knows what is the catch here, please scroll down and enlighten us with your answer in the comment below. 🙂

 At last but not the least: do pay attention to those “only 4 seats at this price” remark – it is usually true.
 Search engines either have limited number of favorable seats, or the flight might actually fill the seats due to popular flight route on busy dates.
 The problem is that you can’t always access the seat schedule to estimate how many are still available.
 In this case I usually risk and wait for a day or two, to see if they would really sell out.
 If they don’t, I just might get lucky and find a better offer.
 If they do, well… at least I only have myself to blame, right? 😉

-If you are planning to travel a lot, then you might consider joining the loyalty program, where you collect flight miles.
+If you are traveling a lot, consider joining the loyalty program, where you collect flight miles.
 Almost all airlines (except for low budget ones) are a part of some kind of alliance where you can earn benefits with traveling.
 The catch is that you have to collect miles with the same airline to earn bonus flights.
-For example, if the airline is a member of Star Alliance, you better consider taking just one membership (for example Lufthansa) and upload every mile, flown with partner airlines, to this account.
+For example, if the airline is a member of Star Alliance, you better consider taking just one membership (for example Turkish Airlines) and upload every mile, flown with partner airlines, to this account.
 If you don’t do that, it will take very long to collect enough for those free flights.
-Also some credit cards enable collecting miles with every € or $ you spend – so check it out.
-In worst case, you will be able to choose between variety of meals (especially on long distance flights this is very convenient, because you get your lunch before other passengers and you can usually pick from kosher, seafood, vegan, diabetic meals etc.) Just make sure you update your preferences in your online profile, including preferred seats (aisle or window).
+Also some credit cards (like Diners) enable collecting miles with every € or $ you spend – so check this out too.
+In worst case, you will be able to choose between variety of meals (you can usually pick from kosher, seafood, vegan, diabetic meals etc.) Just make sure you update your preferences in your online profile, including preferred seats (aisle or window).

 And regarding payment safety… well, you know… can iPhones be hacked?
 Just kidding.
 Most of them offer payment via PayPal, so you are as safe as when you withdraw your cash from a cash machine… I guess 😉

 Once you have booked your flight, DON’T look back.
-Don’t check Expedia every day to see if prices might change.
+Don’t check Expedia every day to see if prices might have changed.
 You did your best and next time you might do even better.
-What you CAN do is take a look at my Up in the Air photos on my Facebook page.
+What you CAN do is take a look at my Up in the Air photos on my Facebook page and follow me on Instagram.
 Have a safe flight and enjoy your trip!

 * I come from Slovenia (Europe), which is a small handicap because we don’t have a lot of direct flight connections with the world.
 So if we want to fly outside Europe we usually have to either drive to Italy, Austria or Germany and take it straight from there, or take connecting flight through larger airports like Zurich, London, Paris or similar.